efrei-ADDA84/20200384/README.md

-## Première étape
+## First step

-Ajout du fichier api.js, permettant de lancer le serveur sur le port 8081.
+Added the api.js file, allowing the server to be launched on port 8081.
+Using Express to create our API.

-## Seconde étape
+## Seconde step

-Création d'un workflow permetttant de construire une image Docker à chaque nouveau commit sur la branche principale, puis de la publier sur Docker Hub.
+Created a workflow to build a Docker image for each new commit on the main branch, then publish it to Docker Hub.

+## Third step

+Creation of different GitHub secrets such as: the DockerHub username and password, as well as the API key used.

-## Difficulté principales
+## Difficulties

-Utilisation et compréhension des secrets GitHub (variables d'environnement etc...)
+Use and understanding of GitHub secrets (environment variables etc...)